node-strava/node-strava-v3/README.md

 ## Error Handling

-With the exception of the OAuth calls, errors will returned that are `instanceof` `StatusCodeError` when the HTTP status code is not 2xx.
+Except for the OAuth calls, errors will returned that are `instanceof` `StatusCodeError` when the HTTP status code is not 2xx.
 In the Promise-based API, the promise will be rejected.
 An error of type `RequestError` will be returned if the request fails for technical reasons.